moreaditya106/moreaditya106/README.md

 - 👋 Hi, I’m @moreaditya106
 - 👀 I’m interested in building webpages
 - 🌱 I’m currently learning Full Stack Development
-- 💞️ I’m looking to collaborate on
+- 💞️ I’m looking to collaborate on Full time projects
-- 📫 How to reach me ...
+- 📫 How to reach me : www.linkedin.com/in/aditya-snehal-more
-- 😄 Pronouns: ...
-- ⚡ Fun fact: ...

 <!---
 moreaditya106/moreaditya106 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.